Technologicat/unpythonic/macro_extras/README.md

 ```

-The reference to the custom print function (i.e. the argument to ``dbg``) **must be a bare name**.
+The reference to the custom print function (i.e. the argument to the ``dbg`` block) **must be a bare name**.
 Support for methods may or may not be added in a future version.

+**In the expr variant**, to customize printing, just assign another function to the name ``dbgprint_expr`` (locally or globally, as desired).
+A default implementation is provided and automatically injected to the namespace of the module that imports anything from ``unpythonic.syntax`` (see ``expose_unhygienic`` in MacroPy).

-To implement a custom debug print function, see the docstring of ``unpythonic.syntax.dbgprint``, the default implementation.
+For details on implementing custom debug print functions, see the docstrings of ``unpythonic.syntax.dbgprint_block`` and ``unpythonic.syntax.dbgprint_expr``, which provide the default implementations.

-The source code is back-converted from the AST representation; hence its surface syntax may look slightly different to the original (e.g. extra parentheses).
+**CAUTION**: The source code is back-converted from the AST representation; hence its surface syntax may look slightly different to the original (e.g. extra parentheses).
 See ``macropy.core.unparse``.

 Inspired by the [dbg macro in Rust](https://doc.rust-lang.org/std/macro.dbg.html).